AndrewStanton94/impress.js/README.md

    `impress-screen-right`.
 This can be used by the CSS for example to hide some content that shouldn't be getting in the way on some screens.

+   Also, in a presentation, when a screen shows a step different from the one that is the final in a set of screens shown together, the body gets `impress-on-ID` classes from both steps.

    There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single browser window.